 Rep. Carson highlights frequently asked questions about the bill and offers answers to those questions:

 Our state has seen significant increases in vehicle traffic crashes, fatalities and bodily injury.
 The vast majority of these increases have been in rear-end crashes, single-car crashes and crashes by drivers from 15 to 25-years-old.
 State and local law enforcement have stated that these incidents are a clear indication of driver inattention.

 The 15 states that have passed hands-free driving laws saw a 16 percent decrease in traffic fatalities in the two years after the law was passed.
 In addition, traffic fatalities were reduced even further in subsequent years.

 Yes, as long as it is done hands-free.
-Drivers would be able to use their phone's speakerphone, Bluetooth technology, an earpiece, a headphone or other device to allow them to communicate on a hands-free basis.
+Drivers are able to use their phone's speakerphone, Bluetooth technology, an earpiece, a headphone or other device to allow them to communicate on a hands-free basis.

 Yes.
-The law would simply prohibit drivers from holding or supporting the phone.
+The law simply prohibits drivers from holding or supporting the phone.

 My vehicle does not have Bluetooth technology/capability.
-How could I comply with the law?
+How can I comply with the law?

 Many online retailers offer a Bluetooth adapter for vehicles without Bluetooth or similar technology built into the vehicle.
 These adapters can be found at local retailers or online by searching 'Bluetooth hands-free car kit' in an internet search engine.